iquasere/reCOGnizer/README.md

                         Output directory for storing databases and other resources [~/recognizer_resources] -dbs DATABASES, --databases DATABASES
-                        Databases to include in functional annotation (comma-separated) [all available] -db DATABASE, --database DATABASE
+                        Databases to include in functional annotation (comma-separated) [all available] --custom-databases    If databases inputted were NOT produced by reCOGnizer.
+Default databases of reCOGnizer (e.g., COG, TIGRFAM, ...) can't be used simultaneously with custom databases.
-                        Basename of database for annotation.
-If multiple databases, use comma separated list (db1,db2,db3) --custom-database     If database was NOT produced by reCOGnizer -mts MAX_TARGET_SEQS, --max-target-seqs MAX_TARGET_SEQS
+  -mts MAX_TARGET_SEQS, --max-target-seqs MAX_TARGET_SEQS
                         Number of maximum identifications for each protein [1] --keep-spaces         BLAST ignores sequences IDs after the first space.
 This option changes all spaces to underscores to keep the full IDs.